Purchasing the right equipment and designing spaces to support healthy working postures saves money in the long-run.

 - Monitor arms

 - Corner makers

 Design requirements and guidelines

 - UBC Tech Guidelines: Ergonomics Requirements 01 87 13.1

 - LEED Pilot Credit 44: Ergonomics Approach for Computer Users

 The goal of the HR Ergo Pilot Fund is to support the University’s effort to reduce the risk of musculoskeletal injuries (MSI) by providing one-time funding for equipment purchases or space optimization solutions that mitigate MSI risk.
 This fund is particularly intended for new and innovative solutions that have not been trialed before.
-This fund is noted intended to fund office related equipment.
+This fund is not intended to fund office-related equipment.
 Please see below for more information and the application form.